 You mean landfills actually get, err, full?
 Oops.

 Earth Day debuts in 1970, hand-in-hand with mounting global environmental awareness, and seven years later, the UN discusses, for the first time, the subject of the ozone layer.
 Recycling programs ramp up into the next decade, with over 1000 US cities offering curbside pick-up by 1988.
-Germany, however, made a move that would forever impact our thinking: in 1992, they shifted the responsibility of the material life cycle from the consumer to the manufacturer.
+Germany, however, made a move that would forever impact our thinking: in 1992, they shifted the responsibility of material life cycle from the consumer to the manufacturer.

 photo: Bioo plant phone charger, via Product Hunt